This package is not supported in NethServer Enterprise

 restore backup: from 10 minutes to 8 hours

 In summary, users are able to start working again with data from the night before failure after a few hours/days.
 Using HotSync, time 1 and 3 are 0, 2 is 5 minutes (time to activate spare server).
 Users are able to start working again in few minutes, using data from a few minutes before the crash.

 By default all data included in backup are synchronized every 15 minutes.
 MariaDB databases are synchronized too, unless databases synchronization isn’t disabled.
 Applications that use PostgreSQL are synchronized (Mattermost, Webtop5) unless databases synchronization isn’t disabled.

-Install nethserver-hotsync on both MASTER and SLAVE, execute from command line:
+Install nethserver-hotsync on both MASTER and SLAVE from Software Center or execute from command line:

 [root@master]# config setprop rsyncd password <PASSWORD> [root@master]# config setprop hotsync role master [root@master]# config setprop hotsync SlaveHost <SLAVE_IP> [root@master]# signal-event nethserver-hotsync-save

 [root@slave]# config setprop rsyncd password <PASSWORD> [root@slave]# config setprop hotsync role slave [root@slave]# config setprop hotsync MasterHost <MASTER_IP> [root@slave]# signal-event nethserver-hotsync-save